 Dr. Jason Matheny

-Nominated by Chairman Richard Burr (R-NC), Senate Select Committee on Intelligence
+Nominated by then-Chairman Richard Burr (R-NC), Senate Select Committee on Intelligence

 Jason Matheny is founding director of the Center for Security and Emerging Technology at Georgetown University.

 Previously, he was Assistant Director of National Intelligence, and Director of IARPA, responsible for the development of breakthrough technologies for the U.S. intelligence community.
 Before IARPA, he worked at Oxford University, the World Bank, the Applied Physics Laboratory, the Center for Biosecurity, and Princeton University, and was the co-founder of two biotechnology companies.
 He is a member of the National Security Commission on Artificial Intelligence and the National Academies’ Intelligence Community Studies Board; is a recipient of the Intelligence Community’s Award for Individual Achievement in Science and Technology, the National Intelligence Superior Service Medal, and the Presidential Early Career Award for Scientists and Engineers; and was named one of Foreign Policy’s “Top 50 Global Thinkers.”